microsoft/fast/packages/fast-navigation-generator-react/README.md

-# ReactJS FAST navigation generator
+# FAST Navigation generator React

 A React component which generates a tree view navigation.
 This component is intended to be used in conjunction with `@microsoft/fast-form-generator-react`.
 It uses a data location (via lodash path syntax) to indicate the active item.

 ## Installation

 `npm i --save @microsoft/fast-navigation-generator-react`

 ## Usage

 The default export is the navigation component.

 **Example schemas can be found [here](https://github.com/Microsoft/fast-dna/tree/master/packages/fast-navigation-generator-react/app/configs/children.schema.json) and [here](https://github.com/Microsoft/fast-dna/tree/master/packages/fast-navigation-generator-react/app/configs/no-children.schema.json)**